-Stillman College awards merit-based scholarships to current and new incoming first-year students.
+Stillman College awards scholarships to current and first-year students.
 Recipients are selected from a competitive pool of students based on the academic profile and details submitted in the application.
 The committee considers those who demonstrate strong academic performance and engagement in high school.
-This determination is based on the grade point average, standardized test scores, community service and leadership.
+This determination is based on the grade point average, community service, and leadership.